ldpliu/egent/README.md

 In this project, we currently use a file-based approach to integrate shadow knowledge into the Agent's context.
 In the future, specialized tools for managing shadow knowledge will likely emerge, and agents will develop the ability to learn this knowledge autonomously.

-Tools come and go, but "shadow knowledge" is a forever asset for the team.

 ## Roadmap

 Test with Models capabilities: